Ant-28/blog/_posts/2025-07-03-soimadeablog.md

 ## So why write this?
 Since [!!Con 2024](https://www.bangbangcon.com/), I stumbled upon quite a few blogs from some truly amazing speakers.
 I've had this idea gnawing at me in the back of my head: "You must make a blog and write down all of your stories, adventures, et cetera".
 Now that I'm finally done with my undergraduate degree, I have the time to write to my heart's content.

-Most of this post will be about setting up the blog itself, and the annoying lengths I had to go through to set up Jekyll on Windows[^1].
+Most of this post will be about setting up the blog itself, and the annoying lengths I had to go through to set up Jekyll on Windows{% fn %}.
 Note that this preceded the release of Ruby 3.4.4, by exactly 2 days.
 Had I waited 2 days, I would probably have not gone through this ordeal.

 ## Why Jekyll?
 At least 3 of my professors have used it throughout undergrad.
 I would've used Astro, but I've procrastinated this for long enough and need to get started *somehow*.